-As the principal activity of the Company is to provide loan facilities to fellow subsidiary undertakings, the breadth of stakeholder and other considerations that would often apply in operating or commercial trading companies have generally not applied to the decisions made by the Directors.
+Most decisions made by the Board during the year are deemed to be routine in nature and are taken on a regular basis.
+Moreover, as the principal activity of the Company is to provide loan facilities to other entities in the Group, the breadth of stakeholder and other considerations that would often apply in operating or commercial trading companies have generally not applied to the decisions made by the Directors.